CarlosDerSeher/plaincast/README.md

 ## Notes on pytube

+Because of youtube_dl beeing awfully slow at fetching stream urls on my raspberry pi 2 I opted for this alternative approach, which works much faster on this low power platform.

 I tried using python 2 but had no success with it.
 To install most recent pytube version use pip3!

     $ python3 -m pip install git+https://github.com/nficano/pytube